fenago/rabbitmq-jupyterlab/Lab_9_learning.md

--   [**Plugin security**]: Plugins  can also expose vulnerabilities, so it is important to use plugins from trusted sources that are updated on a regular basis or at least do proper verification that the plugin isn\'t doing something malicious.
+-   [**Plugin security**]: Plugins  can also expose vulnerabilities, so it is important to use plugins from trusted sources that are updated on a regular basis or at least do proper verification that the plugin isn't doing something malicious.